Define Clear Roles

 Break down your company’s barriers.
 When testers test in a vacuum it creates a closed environment.
 This stymies any motivation to reach out to developers or other testers for help.
 When the development team and testing team are together, they can solve problems together.

-A QA tester tends to have the entire product in mind while a developer focus on the issue at hand.
+A QA tester tends to have the entire product in mind while a developer focuses on the issue at hand.

 Keep these two together.
 One created the problem and the other discovered it.
 Put them together and they will find a solution to fix it right.

-Common goals unifies your team.
+Common goals unify your team.
 When a group of people have a common task, they seek each other’s help to get the job done.
 When they rely on each other, they work together.

 It isn’t easy to make this happen.
 After you set common goals, you need to get everyone to use a common platform.
 This helps your team track their progress in real-time.
 These tools serve as a great way to keep everyone on the same page.